 A legal floor that compels companies to assess and address their negative impacts could be a watershed moment for sustainability.

-It would support a move that ISEAL and its members have long been advocates for; companies need to adopt transparent and effective supply chain policies and invest in the most problematic areas of their supply chain.
+It would further a demand that ISEAL and its members have long been advocates for; that companies need to adopt transparent and effective supply chain policies and invest in the most problematic areas of their supply chain.

 However, while some of these new laws have already entered in to force, for many companies it remains unclear what implementation and compliance looks like.
-One challenging issue is how can they use external supply chain initiatives or tools, such as standards and certification systems, in their due diligence efforts.
+One challenging issue is how they can use external supply chain initiatives or tools, such as voluntary sustainability standards and certification systems, in their due diligence efforts.

 Leveraging effective due diligence tools

 To provide clarity in this area, a new ISEAL briefing note summarises how standards systems and certification can be integrated into corporate due diligence efforts.
-The background research behind the briefing indicates that while standards systems are not a framework or ‘silver bullet’ for conducting corporate due diligence in supply chains, they do play an effective supportive role for a wide range of businesses.
+The background research behind the briefing indicates that while standards systems are not a ‘silver bullet’ for conducting corporate due diligence in supply chains, they can and do play an effective supportive role for a wide range of businesses.

 However, standards organisations can and should enhance their usefulness as due diligence tools.
 For example, by revising their requirements and scope, providing better and more detailed risk data, and enhancing their complaints and dispute management procedures.

-While standards work to innovate and adapt, companies can already use them as part of their due diligence efforts – provided they understand the strengths and weaknesses of the 3rd party standard or initiative, and build an effective due diligence policy around this insight.
+While standards work to innovate and adapt, companies can already use them as part of their due diligence efforts – provided they understand the strengths and weaknesses of third party standards or initiatives, and build an effective due diligence policy around this insight.
 This means, for example, that businesses should not limit their due diligence policies and efforts to the procurement of certified goods or volumes.

 The need for collective solutions